-KU Libraries outreach to the K-12 community includes library instruction to students using the KU Libraries resources, visits to schools to discuss research expectations in college, and working with high school teachers and librarians to integrate information literacy skills into the curriculum.
+KU Libraries outreach to the K-12 community includes library instruction to students using the KU Libraries resources, providing information and resources to help students be college-ready, and working with high school teachers and librarians to integrate information literacy skills into the curriculum.

 We would love to hear your feedback on this guide!
-Please use either the comments link at the top, or email suggestions directly to Jill Becker at firstname.lastname@example.org.
+Please use either the comments link at the top, or email suggestions directly to Bayliss Harsh at firstname.lastname@example.org.

 About This Guide

 This guide contains resources for students and teachers on the topic of college readiness and information for those who are visiting KU Libraries to use our resources.

 Visiting the KU Libraries and the KU campus provides students the opportunity to see for themselves the excitement and energy generated in a dedicated community of learners.

 A trip to the KU Libraries is an engaging way to meet the Kansas State Department of Education's Library Media and Technology Standards.
 In addition to learning how to find information, students of any age will benefit from exposure to a university library, helping to ameliorate student anxiety and familiarize students with the many resources that are available.